There are many photo spots to see and take pictures of the sunset at Arches National Park.

 And here’s a list of where to photograph sunrise at Arches National Park too!

 The trail to see the arch up close is 3 miles roundtrip and climbs 480 feet in elevation.
-The hike is mostly uphill and takes 1 to 1 ½ hours if you are reasonably fit.
+This Arches National Park hiking trail is mostly uphill and takes 1 to 1 ½ hours if you are reasonably fit.
 Be sure to take a headlamp for the hike down after sunset.

 If you’re not up for the hike, you can still see this iconic landmark from the Lower Delicate Arch Viewpoint.
 There is an Upper Viewpoint that takes you a little closer and requires walking ½ mile with some stairs.